gregdott/public/BibleLoops/README.md

 Busy with:
 - Constructing basic graphs from the db data
+- Different ways of constructing graphs (depth-first, breadth-first, magnetism and whatever else I can think of)
+- Visual interface for exploring graphs (will be a separate custom built lib for graph visualisation - I have some other uses for this in mind, that's why it will be a separate lib)

 Next to implement:
-- Visual interface for exploring graphs (will be a separate custom built lib for graph visualisation - I have some other uses for this in mind, that's why it will be a separate lib)
-- Different ways of constructing graphs
 - Different ways of exploring graphs
+- Calculating Magnetism.
+This will be the node weight I reckon (I'm sure there is some graph theory term for it.
+Basically a value that is affected by how many edges come into a node, and how many edges come into the nodes that are along those edges and outwards in layers.
+So we can talk about a first-order, second-order etc. magnetism value.
+When I find out if there is a correct term for this in graph theory it will replace 'magnetism')